 I have a rule.
 I do not change my shoes until I have identified desire for two leaders who are in the room (one for each shoe).
 I don’t feel passive if I’m not even ready to dance because I’m not waiting for anything!
 I’ll sit for 20 minutes in my street shoes, waiting for my desire to show up.
 That’s how I avoid passivity.

 One night recently, I had a high priority to dance with a mark who was leaving town the next day.
 For the first hour in the milonga, I did not give my attention to any other.
 Then I walked over to the mark’s part of the room, approaching from behind.
-When I was about 2 meters away, the mark whipped around, looked straight at me and asked me to dance.
+When I was about 2 meters away, the mark whipped around, looked straight at me and invited me to dance.

 Update 2017: I was in a large milonga (100 dancers) and there was ONE guy I wanted to dance with.
 He danced with his eyes lowered and stood around far away from me, so I couldn’t get eye contact with him.
 But I gave him my attention anyway.
 When my dance partner got up to go to the bar, my target came directly to my table and asked me to dance.